 K.C.
 Busch joined NC State in August 2017 as a Chancellor’s Faculty Excellence Program cluster hire in Leadership in Public Science.
 An assistant professor in the Department of STEM Education, she specializes in informal science learning.
 Drawing on research from the fields of science communication and environmental psychology, Busch has investigated the language used to teach about climate change in educational settings.
 Her research serves as a counter-narrative to science education literature’s concentration on what students do not know about climate change.
 In contrast, Busch focuses on the framing of climate change in the science education system, and how that framing affects youth perception of the problem and their capacity for creating solutions.
 Her scholarship has been published in Environmental Education Research, the International Journal of Science Education, the Oxford Research Encyclopedia of Climate Change Communication, and featured in mainstream media such as The Guardian.

 Caren Cooper joined NC State in March 2016 as a Chancellor’s Faculty Excellence Program cluster hire in Leadership in Public Science.
-She is an associate professor in the Department of Forestry and Environmental Resources in the College of Natural Resources, and assistant head of the Biodiversity Research Lab at the North Carolina Museum of Natural Sciences.
+She is an associate professor in the Department of Forestry and Environmental Resources in the College of Natural Resources.
 Her research focuses on ornithology and conservation, and relies heavily on citizen science, open science and science communication.
 She also studies human dimensions of citizen science, nature-based recreationists, the dynamics of coupled human-natural systems, and the societal implications of participatory research.
-In alignment with the museum’s mission “to illuminate the interdependence of humanity and nature,” her citizen science lab focuses on bird behavior and reproduction, stewardship and conservation in residential systems, and community pollution bio-monitoring and mapping.
+Her citizen science lab focuses on bird behavior and reproduction, stewardship and conservation in residential systems, and community pollution bio-monitoring and mapping.

 Jean Goodwin joined NC State in August 2016 as a Chancellor’s Faculty Excellence Program cluster hire in Leadership in Public Science.
 Goodwin, a professor in the Department of Communication, studies how scientists can communicate appropriately and effectively to non-expert audiences.
 She took her baby steps in research by examining how citizens who deeply disagree can nevertheless manage to reason with each other.
 The communication techniques she uncovered among ancient Roman orators and contemporary policy advocates have proved surprisingly relevant to the challenges scientists face when they try to earn trust in controversial contexts.
 Goodwin uses discourse analysis to tease out the ways outstanding scientist-communicators address difficult audiences on topics such as GMOs and climate change.
 She also uses conceptual analysis to connect these practices to broader theories of the responsibilities and roles scientists can undertake in civic life.